Need A Minor Surgical Eye Procedure?

 Start your Ocuflox or Tobramycin eye drops three days prior to surgery and use it four times a day in your operative eye.

-You must have a driver the day of your surgery.
-Please make arrangements.
+You must have a driver the day of your surgery that must stay at the facility approximately 2 hours.

 Your driver must remain at the surgery center the entire time (approximately two hours).